Pros

 - New versus repeat guests

-This sort of information might not be available on non-restaurant specific platforms, for example.
-What's more, you'll also be able to see your sales in realtime, which can help keep you on top of everything.
+This sort of information might not be available on non-restaurant-specific platforms, for example.
+What’s more, you’ll also be able to see your sales in real time, which can help keep you on top of everything.

-Upserve also lets you track labor costs and which items you sell the most of.
+Lightspeed Restaurant (U) also lets you track labor costs and which items you sell the most of.
 These can all help make your business even more efficient.

+The POS can also gather reviews of nearby restaurants to help you keep pace with your rivals.
 This means you can thank happy customers for their good reviews, as well as easily weed out the bad reviews and send personalized replies to help limit their damage.

 Any transactions that take place in the training mode are not included in reporting, nor are any payments processed.
-The training mode is easily accessed from the home screen of your Upserve POS and it comes with descriptive pop-ups to help guide employees through the system.
+The training mode is easily accessed from the home screen of your POS and it comes with descriptive pop-ups to help guide employees through the system.

 This will eliminate the gap between theory and practice, reducing the chance of new staff making errors – saving everyone time, and ensuring guests have a better experience.
+Since most POS systems – even leading solutions like Square and TouchBistro – don’t offer a training mode, this feature gives Lightspeed U Series a competitive advantage for teams that regularly recruit and train new staff.

-Upserve prides itself on giving you full control over your menu and making servers’ lives as easy as possible.
+Lightspeed’s U-Series prides itself on giving you full control over your menu and making servers’ lives as easy as possible.

 You can bulk edit items on the menu – helpful when a certain item is out of stock – and change the way your menu looks based on what is or isn’t selling, thanks to real-time sales analysis.
 There’s also a menu search function built-in, which can be a godsend for servers – if you have a long drinks list, for example.